ThomasObenaus/writing/2018-12/COS Components/README.md

 If you jumped on the container train and dockerized (or rockitized) your application components (microservices) you are on a good way for a scalable and resilient system.

-The next questions to be answered are:
+To really run such a system on production at scale the questions to be answered are:

 1. Scheduling - Where do these containers run?
 2. Management - Who manages their life cycle?